WorldWideWest/my-financial-diary/README.md

 2. Categories where the most money is spent
 3. How much of the weekly budget has been spent
 4. How much money has he/she saved on things

+## Mondthly Reporting & Planning module

+- We want to create a monthly budget planner wehere we plann out each categry, how much money has each category to spend.

+- Want to anlyze the data by weeks and determine how much cash do I need weekly.
+For this will create the table where we will sum spendings by each week in every month.

+- Income statistics of the current month, where we also can see the planned savings and the actual savings.